methylDragon/coding-notes/Python 3/04 Python 3 - Advanced Concepts.md

 Looks intimidating at first, but it actually means something really simple.

-Each time Python 3 opens and read code, it sets several special (global) variables before executing said code.
+Each time Python 3 opens and reads code, it sets several special (global) variables before executing said code.
 One of these is the `__name__` variable.

 If the Python 3 main interpreter is running the program, (i.e. that the program is being run directly instead of through an import statement), `__name__` is set to `"__main__"`